-For more information, contact chapter advisor, Joanne Kawczenski at 570-740-0502 or e-mail: jkawczenski@luzerne.edu.
+For more information, contact chapter advisor, Katherine Zielinski, at (800) 377-5222 ext.
+513 or e-mail: kzielinski@luzerne.edu.

 PSI BETA

 Psi Beta is the national honor society in psychology for community and junior colleges.
 It is the first two-year college honor society approved for membership in the Association of College Honor Societies which regulates membership requirements.
 The mission of Psi Beta is professional development of psychology students through promotion and recognition of excellence in scholarship, leadership, research, and community service.
 The society functions as a federation of chapters located at more than 140 accredited two-year colleges.